virbula/proxmox-backup/docs/storage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Proxmox Backup Server supports S3 compatible object stores as storage backend for datastores.
-For this, an S3 client needs to be set-up under "Configuration" > "S3 Clients".
+For this, an S3 endpoint needs to be set-up under "Configuration" > "Remotes" > "S3 Endpoints".

-In the client configuration, provide the REST API endpoint for the object store.
+In the endpoint configuration, provide the REST API endpoint for the object store.
 The endpoint is provider dependent and allows for the bucket and region templating.
 For example, configuring the endpoint as e.g. ``{{bucket}}.s3.{{region}}.amazonaws.com`` will be expanded to ``my-pbs-bucket.s3.eu-central-1.amazonaws.com`` with a configured bucket of name ``my-pbs-bucket`` located in region ``eu-central-1``.

-The bucket name is part of the datastore backend configuration rather than the client configuration, as the same client might be reused for multiple bucket.
+The bucket name is part of the datastore backend configuration rather than the endpoint configuration, as the same endpoint might be reused for multiple bucket.
 Objects placed in the bucket are prefixed by the datastore name, therefore it is possible to create multiple datastores using the same bucket.

 .. note:: Proxmox Backup Server does not handle bucket creation and access control.
 The bucket used to store the datastore's objects as well as the access key have to be setup beforehand in your S3